 From a supplier's point of view, the prospect of recurring sales is particularly interesting.
 In addition, the subscription model offers manufacturing companies to sell not just a single product, but a complete package of product and additional services.
 Customers in turn benefit, because they can avoid high investments, unpredictable costs of operating or maintaining.
 They only pay the usage costs and have the opportunity to boil them down to a monthly fee.

 4. End-to-end processes and seamless integrations

-A digital sales strategy only is successful if the same database is used by all areas and IT systems involved in sales and distribution.
+A digital sales strategy only is successful if all digital tools (software, frontends, touchpoints, database etc.) are seamlessly involved in sales and distribution.
 Future-oriented manufacturers and wholesalers should therefore remove data silos and improve company-wide cooperation between sales and engineering.